Greg Mark

-Gregory S. Mark (born July 7, 1967) is a former American football defensive end and linebacker in the National Football League.
-He was drafted by the New York Giants in the third round of the 1990 NFL Draft.
+Gregory S. Mark (born July 7, 1967) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He was selected by the New York Giants in the third round of the 1990 NFL draft.
 He played college football at Miami.
 Mark played in the NFL for the Philadelphia Eagles and Miami Dolphins.
 Mark was a defensive line coach for the Hurricanes from 1996 to 2005.

 Born in Cherry Hill, New Jersey, Mark grew up in Merchantville and played football at Pennsauken High School.

 College career

 Mark played college football at the University of Miami for the Miami Hurricanes.
 Mark was one of the players in Jimmy Johnson's first recruiting class.
 From 1986 to 1989, Greg Mark anchored one of the most punishing defensive lines in University of Miami football history, as well as in college football.
 Mark's five-year career at Miami culminated with First-team All-America honors by Kodak and the Associated Press in 1989, as well as a semifinalist nod for the prestigious Lombardi Award.
 Mark was also selected to play in both the Hula Bowl in Hawaii and East/West Shrine Game in Palo Alto, CA. Mark was also an important part of two national championship teams at UM, in 1987 and 1989.
 He finished his career with an overall record of 55–5, 35 starts, 253 tackles, 95 quarterback pressures and 34.5 total sacks.
 His sack total currently ranks him 2nd on the all-time UM career sack list.
 Mark was a player on teams that went to 5 New Year's Day bowl 2 Sugar Bowl, 2 Orange Bowl and 1 Fiesta Bowl.